the-wrong-guy/read-more-more/readme.md

 ## Motivation

-I was working on a project where i need to use "read more/less" button , cause of the huge "HTML String" I was getting from an API and I tried finding libraries to add "read more/less" feature to the text but the problem was that in those libraries there was not any options for parsing HTML string to React element , which was serious need for me.Also I tried parsing the text that i was getting from other 'read more' libraries but that didn't work too.
+I was working on a project where i needed to use "read more/less" button , cause of the huge "HTML String" I was getting from an API and I tried finding libraries to add "read more/less" feature to the text but the problem was that in those libraries there was not any options for parsing HTML string to React element , which was serious need for me.Also I tried parsing the text that i was getting from other 'read more' libraries but that didn't work too.
 So finally I decided to make my own 'read more/less' library and here we are.

 ## How to Use